 Bookshelf Briefs – weekly capsule reviews from the Manga Bookshelf Battle Robot

-Off the Shelf – weekly discussion of recent releases with Melinda & Michelle
+Off the Shelf – weekly discussion of recent releases with MJ & Michelle

-BL Bookrack – Melinda & Michelle’s monthly look at recent boys’ love titles
+BL Bookrack – MJ & Michelle’s monthly look at recent boys’ love titles

 It Came from the Sinosphere – Weekly columnist Sara K. discusses Chinese-language novels, films, comics, and television dramas